spier/tesseract/README.md

 # Tesseract for Zugmonitor

+# WARNING

-WARNING: If you are looking for Tesseract by Square, please check the [original repository](ttps://github.com/square/tesseract).
+If you are looking for Tesseract by Square, please check the [original repository](ttps://github.com/square/tesseract).
 I have only forked that repository to work on the [gh-pages][] branch, so that I could get the [demo site](http://spier.hu/tesseract) up and running quickly.

 This repository here contains the ruby code for converting the data from Zugmonitor into the CSV format that needed by the [demo site](http://spier.hu/tesseract).